Some of the most frequently asked questions about foreclosure follow:

 Use the information in this handout as a guide and be sure to get advice from a private attorney about your specific case.
 If you have further questions, try calling the Community Action Program in Salt Lake at 359-2444 or Utah Legal Services, 328-8891 in the Salt Lake area or 1-800-662-4245 statewide toll free.

 What if I am a tenant who rents but does not own the property?

 If you receive a notice of deficiency or notice of a foreclosure sale you should continue to pay your rent just as before.
 Only when a foreclosure sale actually occurs will there be a new owner.
-After the foreclosure sale takes place, your tenancy may be protected for some period of time under Federal law.
-Read our flyer Protecting Tenants In Foreclosure.
+After the foreclosure sale takes place, the new owner may end your tenancy with proper notice.
+Proper notice could be a five (5) day tenant-at-will notice.

 |Back to Top of Page|||||Didn't find it?
 Use Advanced Search|||||Back to Step 1|